ziemowit-s/neuronpp/README.md

         pop2.plot(animate=True)
    ```

-### Debugging of synapse and point process
+### Debug a synapse and a point process

 Debug any cell and synapse on interactive plot.
-By pressing defined key (default is w) you can stimulate synapses provided to the Debugger
+* By pressing a key defined im 'stim_key' param (default is w) you can stimulate synapses provided to the Debugger
+* May be used to easy plot synaptic weight (defined as MOD RANGE variable) to see how the plasticity behaves
   ```python
     cell = Cell("cell")
     cell.make_sec("soma", diam=20, l=20, nseg=10)